Help Contents

 Copy Code

-The sender parameter passed to Print2Flash Document API Events handlers refers to the Print2Flash document to which this event is related.
+The first parameter of the event handler function should be the sender parameter.
+It refers to the Print2Flash document to which this event is related.
 This parameter may be helpful to differentiate between notifications generated by different documents if you have multiple documents in your movie and use a single event handler object.
+The event handler may have additional parameters specific to each event.
+For example, onZoomChanged event handler has a zoom parameter which specifies a new zoom level.
+These parameters are described in Print2Flash Document API events help topic.

 To remove (unload) a loaded document properly, you should call uninit function on the document instance.
 This is to ensure that all resources used by the document are freed.